-There may be undisclosed risks and liabilities relating to the Asset Exchange.
+There may be undisclosed risks and liabilities relating to the Corporation's acquisitions.

-While the Corporation conducted substantial due diligence of the Lone Tree Project in connection with the Corporation's evaluation of the Asset Exchange, there are risks inherent in any acquisition.
-Specifically, there could be unknown or undisclosed risks or liabilities relating to the Lone Tree Project for which the Corporation is not indemnified pursuant to the provisions of the Exchange Agreement.
+While the Corporation conducted substantial due diligence of the acquisitions of its various projects, including the Granite Creek Acquisition, the Ruby Hill Acquisition, and the Asset Exchange in respect of the Lone Tree Project (collectively, the "Acquisitions") and the proposed Paycore Arrangement, there are risks inherent in any acquisition.
+Specifically, there could be unknown or undisclosed risks or liabilities relating to these projects for which the Corporation is not indemnified pursuant to the provisions of the agreements relating to the Acquisitions and the Paycore Arrangement.
 Any such unknown or undisclosed risks or liabilities could have a material adverse effect on its business, results of operations and financial position.
-The Corporation could encounter additional transaction and integration related costs or other factors, such as the failure to realize all of the benefits anticipated in the Asset Exchange.
-All of these factors could cause dilution to the Corporation's earnings per share or decrease or delay the anticipated accretive effect of the Asset Exchange and cause a decrease in the market price of the Common Shares.
+The Corporation could encounter additional transaction and integration related costs or other factors, such as the failure to realize all of the benefits anticipated in the Acquisitions and the proposed Paycore Arrangement.
+All of these factors could cause dilution to the Corporation's earnings per share or decrease or delay the anticipated accretive effect of the Acquisitions (or the Paycore Arrangement, if completed) and cause a decrease in the market price of the Common Shares.

-The anticipated benefits of the Asset Exchange may not be realized.
+The anticipated benefits of the Corporation's acquisitions may not be realized.

-There can be no assurance that management of the Corporation will be able to fully realize the expected benefits of the Asset Exchange.
+There can be no assurance that management of the Corporation will be able to fully realize the expected benefits of the Acquisitions or the Paycore Arrangement.
 There is a risk that some or all of the expected benefits will fail to materialize, or may not occur within the time periods anticipated by management of the Corporation.
 The realization of such benefits may be affected by a number of factors, many of which are beyond the control of the Corporation.